Wildfire-prone California to consider new rules for property insurance pricing

 A recent report from First Street Foundation said about one-quarter of all homes in the nation are underpriced for climate risk in insurance.

-On Thursday, California Insurance Commissioner Ricardo Lara’s office said the state will write new rules to let insurers look to the future when setting their rates.
+On Thursday, California Insurance Commissioner Ricardo Lara said the state will write new rules to let insurers look to the future when setting their rates.
 But companies will only get to do this if they agree to write more policies for homeowners who live in areas with the most risk — including communities threatened by wildfires.

+“Everyone is harmed if an insurance company goes insolvent because it cannot pay its claims,” Lara said at a news conference.

 The rule change could mean higher rates for homeowners who are already seeing dramatic increases.
 But looking to the future to set rates doesn’t have to always be pessimistic.
 Insurers can also consider the billions of dollars the state has spent to better manage forests and make homes more resistant to wildfires — all things insurers aren’t allowed to consider when setting rates under the current rules.
 They could also consider things like whether power lines have been put under ground in an effort to reduce risk.